 Weaver Park - 1258 Bayshore Boulevard

 Less than a mile north of Skinner Street, on the Pinellas Trail, you will find Weaver Park.
-The beautiful waterfront park features a fishing pier, two pavilions, a nature-themed playground, picnic tables and restrooms.
+The beautiful waterfront park features a fishing pier, two picnic pavilions, a nature-themed playground and restrooms.
 Thanks to a generous donation from the Dunedin Youth Guild, your child's imagination can run wild as they climb playground equipment inspired by nature including trees, butterflies, ant hills, caterpillars and giant bird eggs.
 The playground is completely ADA accessible and designed for all abilities.